openstack/openstack-manuals/doc/user-guide-admin/source/dashboard.rst

 As a cloud administrative user, the OpenStack dashboard lets you create and manage projects, users, images, and flavors.
-You can also set quotas and create and manage services.
+You can also set quotas, and create and manage services.
 For information about using the dashboard to perform end user tasks, see the `OpenStack End User Guide <http://docs.openstack.org/user-guide/>`__.